-Personally, I love the RSS Driven Campaign feature not only because it keeps subscribers up to date on my latest internet marketing content, but using this service has increased traffic and content shares.
+Personally, I love the RSS-Driven Campaign feature not only because it keeps subscribers up to date on my latest internet marketing content, but using this service has increased traffic and content shares.

-I’ve seen increased social media sharing of my content which I know will impact my search rankings positively because its organic interaction and linking building.
+I’ve seen increased social media sharing of my content which I know will impact my search rankings positively because of its organic interaction and linking building.

-In addition, RSS Driven Campaigns are a reminder to potential and existing customers when I fail to have time to send a monthly email (Oops!).
+In addition, RSS-Driven Campaigns are a reminder to potential and existing customers when I fail to have time to send a monthly email (Oops!).

-Yes, I’m short on time like other small business owners too, but RSS Driven Campaigns make up when and where I fall short in timely communication.
+Yes, I’m short on time like other small business owners too, but RSS-Driven Campaigns make up when and where I fall short in timely communication.

 That said, I invite you to spend the next 10 minutes viewing this quick and easy video tutorial (see below).